nathabee/wintooling/docs/init-windows.md

 4. Usually it will be **64-bit operating system, x64-based processor**.

 For downloads, choose **Windows x64** unless the laptop is clearly ARM64.

+Or you can start the command (cmd.exe) : "Eingabeaufforderung"

+'''bash
+echo %PROCESSOR_ARCHITECTURE%
+'''

+Task Mgr : ctrl+shift+ ESC

+---

 ## 2. Install Visual Studio Code